ARMmbed/mbed-cli/README.md

 ## Repository caching

-To minimize traffic and reduce import times, by default Mbed CLI would cache repositories by storing their indexes under the Mbed CLI user config folder - typically `~/.mbed/mbed-cache/` on UNIX systems, or `%userprofile%/.mbed/mbed-cache/` on Windows systems.
+To minimize traffic and reduce import times, by default Mbed CLI caches repositories by storing their indexes under the Mbed CLI user config folder - typically `~/.mbed/mbed-cache/` on UNIX systems, or `%userprofile%/.mbed/mbed-cache/` on Windows systems.
 Compared to a fully checked out repository, indexes are significantly smaller in size and number of files, and contain the whole revision history of that repository.
 This allows Mbed CLI to quickly create copies of previously downloaded repository indexes and pull/fetch only the latest changes from the remote repositories, therefore dramatically reducing network traffic and download times, especially for big repositories like `mbed-os`.

 You can manage the Mbed CLI caching behavior with the following sub-commands: